Aaron Smith (rugby union)

-Aaron Luke Smith (born 21 November 1988) is a New Zealand rugby union player.
-A halfback, Smith plays for the Highlanders in Super Rugby where he is the club's all time leader in caps, and for Manawatu in the ITM Cup.
-He has won 117 caps for New Zealand (the All Blacks) and is their most-capped back.
+Aaron Luke Smith (born 21 November 1988) is a New Zealand professional rugby union player.
+A scrum half, Smith played for the Highlanders in Super Rugby where upon retirement in 2023 was the club's all time leader in caps, and for Manawatu in the ITM Cup.
+He has won 124 caps for New Zealand (the All Blacks) and is their 2nd most-capped back after Beauden Barrett.

 Smith played for New Zealand Maori in 2010, and was first selected for the All Blacks in 2012.
 He was a key member of the 2015 Rugby World Cup winning team.
+His last test match was the 2023 Rugby World Cup final against South Africa on 28 October 2023.

 Provincial rugby

 Smith made his debut for Manawatu in the 2008 Air New Zealand Cup at the age of 19, making several substitute appearances for the Turbos.
 This included the historic 25–24 win over Canterbury in Round 1 and the 38–38 draw with Waikato in Round 3.

 For the 2009 Air New Zealand Cup, Smith established himself as the first-choice half-back for Manawatu, starting all 13 games over the course of the season and scoring his first representative try.
 He continued as the starter in the 2010 ITM Cup, and established himself as one of the top half-backs in the competition and earning a Super Rugby contract.

 In the 2011 ITM Cup, Smith continued to improve and had a successful season, scoring five tries helping the improved Manawatu squad which reached the Championship final.